jeffschubert/homebridge-daikin-oneplus/README.md

     "enableOneCleanFan": false,         // If true, enable fan accessory that allows the user to run one clean.
     "enableCirculateAirFan": false,     // If true, enable fan accessory that allows the user to run the fan constantly at the specified speed.
     "enableScheduleSwitch": false,      // If true, enable switch accessory to get/set the Schedule state of thermostats found in Daikin account.
+    "debug": false,                     // If true, enables debug level logging.
+    "logRaw": false,                    // If true, enables logging of raw device data from Daikin API. \'debug\' must also be set to true.
   }
 ]
 ```